rgl/proxmox-ve/README.md

 APT_CACHE_HOST=10.10.10.100 make build-libvirt
 ```

-### Decrease disk wear by using temporary file storage
+### Decrease disk wear by using temporary memory file-system

 To decrease disk wear (and potentially reduce io times),
-you can use `/dev/shm` as `output_directory` for Packer builders.
+you can use `/dev/shm` (temporary memory file-system) as `output_directory` for Packer builders.
-Your system has to have enough available memory to store the created virtual machine.
+Your system must have enough available memory to store the created virtual machine.

 Example: